Frequently Asked Questions (FAQ)

 Visual scripting tools (PlayMaker, Blueprints, etc.) are a popular choice for many non-programmers.
 But they are currently the ONLY choice for users intimidated by conventional programming.

-Visual tools are criticized for being:
+Visual tools are rightfully criticized for being:

 LunyScript provides the same high-level expressiveness and simplicity with all the benefits of text-based code — a viable alternative for beginners & designers.